triggermesh/docs/docs/guides/installation.md

 ## Verifying the installation

-Upon succesful creation of the CRDs and successfull deployment of the controller you should see two Pods running in the `triggermesh` namespace
+Upon successful creation of the CRDs and successful deployment of the controller you should see two Pods running in the `triggermesh` namespace

 ```
 kubectl get pods -n triggermesh